CoenQian/jlog/README.md

 # Features

 * Compatible with android logcat, you can use `VERBOSE`, `DEBUG`, `INFO`, `WARN`, `ERROR` and `WTF` as well
-* In `JSON` mode, JLog formats json content in a pretty way
+* In `JSON` mode,  formats json content in a pretty way
-* JLog provides caller's class, method and line information, you can even jump to source from the console
+* Jlog provides caller's class, method and line information, you can even jump to source from the console
-* Simplify logcat, JLog uses caller's class name as TAG(custom TAG supported as well).
+* Simplify logcat,  uses caller's class name as TAG(custom TAG supported as well).
 * Overcome logcat's 4000 words limit
-* JLog can output logs to a specified file in a specified directory
+* Jlog can output logs to a specified file in a specified directory
 * You can decide logs in which level can be outputted to file
-* At the top of log file, JLog provides a lot of useful information about running environment, such `os information`, `device information`, `apk information`
+* At the top of log file,  provides a lot of useful information about running environment, such `os information`, `device information`, `apk information`
-* JLog formats logs in files in a pretty way, and provides enough information, such as `time`, `level` and `caller's positon`
+* Jlog formats logs in files in a pretty way, and provides enough information, such as `time`, `level` and `caller's positon`
-* JLog works well with proguard
+* Jlog works well with proguard
 * Support setting log file's encoding, such as `UTF-8`, `GBK`
 * Support setting log file's time format
 * Support setting log file's timezone